-1 Introduction
+1. Introduction

 The advent of the Internet over the past two decades has posed significant challenges to traditional media firms.
 Two phenomena in particular have greatly affected print media such as newspapers and magazines.
-First, consumers have substituted away from print media towards online content, with advertisers following suit.
-Second, print media have tried to stem the loss of subscribers by launching electronic versions of their print content - usually in the form of companion websites but occasionally also as applications
+First, consumers have substituted away from print media toward online content, with advertisers following suit.
+Second, print media have tried to stem the loss of subscribers by launching electronic versions of their print content-usually in the form of companion websites, but occasionally also as applications for mobile devices.
+However, this electronic content is often discounted or free, and therefore may end up cannibalizing the traditional revenue model of these media companies.
+Thus, some have argued that print media may be contributing to their own demise by their attempts to retain readers.1 directly reduce advertising revenues.
+But another reason cited for the decline of traditional media is their relatively inefficient ability to practice targeted advertising, as compared to online media (Bergemann and Bonatti 2011).
+Targeted advertising is the ability to show advertising to the most receptive audiences, and online advertisers can use sophisticated methods to target consumers.4 These methods are generally not available in traditional media.